UBER’s choppy waters remind us about the most important lever for culture change – strong leadership

 - and Accountability

 It will take quite some effort to swing this culture around from its current state to a renewed, ideal state.
 You can find a link to the recommendations report here.
-What would YOU recommend should be changed, beyond diversity and inclusion, when laws are being broken – harassment, discrimination, retaliation are all illegal!
+What would YOU recommend should be changed, beyond diversity and inclusion, when laws are being broken – harassment, discrimination and retaliation are all illegal!

 Chief Human Resources Officer Liane Hornsey, who joined UBER in January, is up for a busy time.
 She quite rightly commented this week: “While change does not happen overnight, we’re committed to rebuilding trust with our employees, riders and drivers.”